SpartaSystems/holdmail/README.md

 * Similarly, the REST API will be available at [http://localhost:8080/rest/messages](http://localhost:8080/rest/messages)
 * A [H2](http://www.h2database.com/) embedded database will be created in holdmail's home directory (/opt/holdmail).

+## Upgrading

+Running a new distibution of holdmail will automatically apply any needed changes to the attached database.

+:heavy_exclamation_mark: It's still always a good idea to **make a backup** first!
+If you just ran holdmail without configuring anything, that's going to be the H2 database file at ``$HOME/holdmail.mv.db``.

 ### REST API

 | Endpoint&nbsp;Description | Method | URI | Request/Response |